brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Main outcomes and measures

-The main estimands were the risk ratio (chance of functional independence in treatment group / chance of functional independence in control group) and risk difference (chance of functional independence in treatment group - chance of functional independence in control group).
+The main estimands were the relative risk ratio (chance of functional independence in treatment group / chance of functional independence in control group) and the absolute risk difference (chance of functional independence in treatment group - chance of functional independence in control group), each adjusted for stroke types.
 Functional independence was defined as a score of 0 to 2 on the modified Rankin scale at 90 days.
-Each estimand was adjusted for stroke type.
 Results were presented as posterior median and 95% posterior intervals (PI).

 ## Results

 A total of 22 studies were included, with 5 examining outcomes for large core stroke patients, 9 for small core stroke, 4 for late window stroke, and 4 for basilar stroke.
-The estimated relative effect of thrombectomy was highest for large core stroke (aRR 2.11, 95% PI 1.8-2.52), followed in order by basilar (aRR 1.85, 95% PI 1.6-2.18), late (aRR 1.74, 95% PI 1.52-2.04), and small (aRR 1.67, 95% PI 1.49-1.9).
-The estimated absolute effect showed a reverse pattern, with small core stroke the highest (aRD 20.2%, 95% PI 15.6% -25.0%), followed by late (aRR 19.0%, 95% PI 14.1% -24.5%), basilar (aRR 16.9%, 95% PI 12.0%-22.3%), and large (aRD 9.31%, 95% PI 6.09%-13.8%).
+The adjusted risk ratio (aRR) was highest for large core stroke (aRR 2.11, 95% PI 1.8-2.52), followed in order by basilar (aRR 1.85, 95% PI 1.6-2.18), late (aRR 1.74, 95% PI 1.52-2.04), and small (aRR 1.67, 95% PI 1.49-1.9).
+The adjusted risk difference (aRD) showed a reverse pattern, with small core stroke the highest (aRD 20.2%, 95% PI 15.6% -25.0%), followed by late (aRR 19.0%, 95% PI 14.1% -24.5%), basilar (aRR 16.9%, 95% PI 12.0%-22.3%), and large (aRD 9.31%, 95% PI 6.09%-13.8%).

 ## Conclusions and relevance

+The results of this analysis suggest that considering the relative treatment effect alone can be misleading when assessing the efficacy of modern mechanical thrombectomy for different types of ischemic stroke.
+By also considering the absolute treatment effect, more useful assessments can be made.

 # Introduction

+Clinicians should address four fundamental questions when engaging in an informed consent discussion with patients or family members:

+1\.
+What are the chances of experiencing the desired outcome without treatment?

+2\.
+What is the benefit of the treatment being offered to improve those chances?

+3\.
+What are the chances of experiencing the desired outcome with treatment?

+4\.
+What are the chances of harm due to the treatment, and what are the burdens of the treatment?

+While randomized control trials contain information useful for estimating answers to all 4 of these questions, standard meta-analytic models applied to RCTs by most researchers generally only address 2.
+This is a problem, since only focusing on the relative treatment effect of an intervention can obscure the actual impact of the treatment on individual patients.
+Here, we extend the standard model so that 1 and 3 can also be addressed, and show how this reveals new insights useful for clinical decision making.

 # Methods

 This systematic review was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
-The statistical model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
+The initial analysis plan was preregistered on the open science framework.
+The regression model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
 Posterior draws were processed using Posterior.
+Figures were produced in base R.
+Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
-Results are presented using the median of the posterior distribution and the 95% posterior interval (PI) is constructed using the 2.5% and 97.5% quantiles of the posterior distribution. \# Results
+Point estimates are presented using the median of the posterior distribution.
+95% posterior intervals (PI), the Bayesian analogue to frequentist confidence intervals, are presented using the 2.5% and 97.5% quantiles of the posterior distribution.
+The full statistical model as well as computer code to reproduce all analyses and figures is available at github.

+# Results

 ## Search Results